-- The Committee shall hold meetings at such times and places as it considers appropriate provided that not less than four (4) meetings shall be held each year. - Meetings of the Committee shall be convened by the Chairman of the Committee as and when he considers appropriate and the Chairman shall convene a meeting upon the request of a majority in number of the voting Members.
+- The Committee shall hold meetings at such times and places as it considers appropriate provided that not less than four (4) meetings shall be held each year. - Meetings of the Committee shall be convened by the Chairman of the Committee as and when he considers appropriate and the Chairman shall convene a meeting upon the request of a majority in number of the voting Members. - The Committee shall appoint a Secretary who shall prepare minutes of meetings of the Committee and keep books and records of the Committee.

 (Ret.)
-CJ Artemio V. Panganiban Chairman, Audit Committee
+Chief Justice Artemio V. Panganiban Chairman, Audit & Risk Management Committee